apigeek3000/3-legged-oauth-okta/README.md

 1. On your local machine, download the code within the /client folder of this repository.
 This is a simple Node.js React client application.
 2. In Home.js assign the domain variable the value of your Apigee domain
 3. In client/src create a new folder called app_secrets.
 Within it create a file called <code>clientVars.json</code>
-4. In <code>clientVars.json</code> create 3 json properties, clientId, clientSecret, and redirectUrl.
-Use the credentials and redirect_url from your newly created Apigee app.
+4. In <code>clientVars.json</code> create a json with 4 properties; domain, clientId, clientSecret, and redirectUrl.
+Use your Apigee api domain, newly created app key, secret, and redirect_url.

 ### Test Flow

-1. In command line, navigate the the folder's directory
+1. In command line, navigate the the client folder's directory
 2. Run the command <code>npm i</code> to install dependencies
 3. Run the command <code>npm start</code> to start the local server
 4. Navigate to http://localhost:3000 to access the application